-The issue of Penelope from 1 January 1856 includes instructions for a window shade made with an unnamed crochet stitch, unequivocally describing the Tunisian simple stitch.
-They say nothing about the need for a special crochet hook, and a second description in the issue from 15 December 1857 only does so indirectly.
+The issue of Penelope from 1 January 1856 includes instructions for a window shade made with the unnamed crochet stitch noted above.
+Nothing is said about the need for a special crochet hook, and a second description in the issue from 15 December 1857 only does so indirectly.
 This may seem surprising but is consistent with ample other evidence of long cylindrical hooks being used for ordinary crochet (to be the topic of another post).

 As with the ostensibly initial presentations of Tunisian crochet in other languages, the Swedish wording asserts novelty but not invention.
 Perhaps unlike the situation elsewhere, however, there is a traditional Swedish manifestation of Tunisian crochet called krokning [hooking] that may predate rather than derive from the craft described in 1856.

-The 1 January 1856 issue of Penelope includes instructions for a window shade made with the unnamed new stitch.
-It was paired with an illustration on a supplementary pattern sheet of the type shown above.
+The instructions for the window shade were paired with an illustration on a supplementary pattern sheet of the type shown above.
 However, a copy of the 1856 volume of Penelope that includes has yet to be located.
 Here is a translation of the text.
 (The instructions in the 15 December 1857 issue, written by the same anonymous author, will be discussed and translated in the next post.)